FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ## Allowing the user to enter their birthday

-As our Django app has a database by default, we could simply store the users birthday in there.
+As our Django app has a database by default, we could simply store the user's birthday there.
 But remember, we want to keep any sensitive data within FusionAuth, so our Django app wants to touch this information as little as possible.
 And it definitely should not store it.

 Therefore, the moment we get info from the user, Django will send it across to FusionAuth for safe-keeping.